-Third parties may sue us for alleged infringement of their proprietary rights.
+Third parties may sue us for alleged infringement of their proprietary rights or use intellectual property rights to interfere with or attempt to interfere with the manufacture of products for us or the supply of products to us.
 The party claiming infringement might have greater resources than we do to pursue its claims, and we could be forced to incur substantial costs and devote significant management resources to defend against such litigation.
 If the party claiming infringement were to prevail, we could be forced to discontinue the use of the related trademark or design and/or pay significant damages or enter into expensive royalty or licensing arrangements with the prevailing party, assuming these royalty or licensing arrangements are available at all on an economically feasible basis, which they may not be.
 We could also be required to pay substantial damages.
 Such infringement claims could harm the Duluth Trading brand.
 In addition, any payments we are required to make and any injunction we are required to comply with as a result of such infringement could adversely affect our financial results.